t-nissie/feram/README.md

 Takeshi

 ## Changes
-fft_check is moved into https://github.com/t-nissie/fft_check .

 From this feram-0.24.00, the default value of padding_y became 1 instead of 3.

+From this feram-0.24.00, the in-place FFT is introduced for two arrays dVdacK->dVdacR (src/dVdac.F, src/leapfrog.F and src/velocity_scaling.F) and inhoK->inhoR (src/dVddi_inho_coupling.F)
+with plans of plan_c2r_3_in and plan_c2r_6_in, respectively.
+See src/coord_module.F.

 In the feram-0.23.02unstable, there were some changes in the source code for further speed up.